§ Terminology Governance Guide

 § Executive Summary

-Governance and user manual of our concepts & terminology for groups/scopes within ToIP and ToIP as a whole.
+This guide is a governance manual of our concepts & terminology for groups/scopes within ToIP and ToIP.

 § Conclusion